Zennoon/alx-low_level_programming/0x08-recursion/README.md

 I could also have used a more slower approach by starting with n as the initial guess and decrementing the guess by 1 each time until the guess squared is equal to or greater than n.
 If less than, it would mean n is not a perfect square.

+6-is_prime.c: The function behaves just like a loop, with each recursion, the number is checked for divisibility with the previous checked number + 1.
+I am pretty certain that there is a much more efficient way to go about this than incrementing by 1.
+I just have to find a pattern within prime numbers.